aditya697/Reverse-Engineering/cmubomb.md

 By looking at code of the phase_3 using `disas phase_3`.

-By keeping a breakpoint at scanf function we ca find ``%d %c %d`` first and last are integers the middle input is a character.
+By keeping a breakpoint at scanf function we can find ``%d %c %d`` first and last are integers the middle input is a character.

 The program says the first input must be less than or equal to 7 (<=7).